 In Florida, there are over 1600 bins located around the state collecting fishing line.
 These are located at boat ramps, fishing piers, marinas, tackle shops, and many fishing supply stores.
 Find out where a fishing line recycling bin is located near you.

 The South Florida coastline from Martin County through Monroe County is home to the only living coral barrier reef in the continental United States and is the world’s third largest coral reef system measuring at 105 miles.
 Though a majority of the current reef system is vibrantly healthy, we are aware of the stress Florida’s coral reefs are facing.
-Locally, the Florida counties of Monroe, Miami-Dade, Broward, Palm Beach, and Martin have banded together to create a “Coral Reef Ambassador” initiative, which provides actions individuals can take to safeguard our precious resource.
+Locally, the Florida counties of Monroe, Miami-Dade, Broward, Palm Beach, and Martin have banded together to create a “Coral Reef Ambassador” Initiative, which provides actions individuals can take to safeguard our precious resource.
 Stand with Martin County as we work to #ProtectOurParadise.
-Learn more about our efforts here.
+Learn more about Florida’s iconic reef here.